Hat-em/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR
+MyReads project is a library application; it contains basicly of a library component, shelf, book, and search component

+# project structure

+the main page (app.js) contains a route between library component and search component (passed all needed functions):
+1-library component consists of shelves, which also contains books.
+2-search component: consists of an input bar used to get text from the user to search a specific book

-To get started developing right away:
+## To get started developing right away:

+* clone the repository to a specific folder with `git clone`
 * install all project dependencies with `npm install`
+* install react-router-dom with `npm install react-router-dom`
-* start the development server with `npm start`
+* start the development server with `npm start`s

 ## What You're Getting
 ```bash